Written by Jennifer Canvasser, founder and director of the NEC Society

 - Mothers milk is one of the best ways to help prevent NEC in medically fragile babies.
 When mothers own milk is unavailable, pasteurized donor milk is the next safest option for babies at risk of NEC.

-- Formula increases the risk of NEC in medically fragile babies.
-For babies at risk of NEC, mothers own milk and pasteurized donor milk are protective against NEC, while formula feeding increases the risk.
+- Formula may increase the risk of NEC in medically fragile babies.
+For babies at risk of NEC, mothers own milk and pasteurized donor milk are protective against NEC, while formula feeding may increase the risk.

 - While we cannot eliminate the risks of NEC (yet), prevention measures are effective.
 While there are not ways to stop or cure NEC, research has shown promising ways to reduce the risks, including mother’s milk (or donor milk), standardized feeding protocols, probiotics, limiting antibiotics, and having NICUs participate in quality improvement projects.